-Now that the Affordable Care Act has been implemented, new health plans in the individual market run on a calendar-year basis, which means the plan year ends on December 31, and the new plan year begins on January 1.
+Since the Affordable Care Act was implemented, new health plans in the individual market have run on a calendar-year basis, which means the plan year ends on December 31, and the new plan year begins on January 1.

 Coverage can have an alternate start date initially because the applicant enrolled during open enrollment after the deadline to get January 1 coverage.
 (This will no longer be applicable beginning with 2019 coverage, and was no longer available in most states, but some state-run exchanges still have open enrollment windows that extend into the new year, with coverage effective in February or March).
 The start date may also differ because the applicant enrolled later in the year, during a special enrollment period.

 What are non-calendar year health insurance plans?

 That was often not the case in the individual market prior to 2014.
 Some carriers opted to align their plan years with the calendar year, but many did not.
 And since enrollment in individual-market plans was year-round prior to 2014, plan renewal dates could be spread across the whole year.

-The majority of the individual market now consists of ACA-compliant plans: Somewhere in the range of 11 million to 12 million people are enrolled through the exchanges in 2018, plus another few million people enrolled in ACA-compliant plans outside the exchanges.
+The majority of the individual market now consists of ACA-compliant plans: Somewhere in the range of 12 million people were enrolled through the exchanges in 2018, plus another few million people enrolled in ACA-compliant plans outside the exchanges.

-But there are still a considerable number of pre-2014 plans – both grandmothered (transitional) and grandfathered – that are still in force, and their plan years can continue to be non-calendar year.
+But there are still a considerable number of pre-2014 plans – both grandmothered (transitional) and grandfathered – that remain in force, and their plan years can continue to be non-calendar year.
 At ACAsignups, Charles Gaba estimated in 2016 that there were likely at least two million people still enrolled in grandmothered and grandfathered plans in the individual market.
 (Grandmothered plans also exist in the small-group market, and there are grandfathered plans in both the small- and large-group markets.)
 This number has continued to decrease over time, as nobody has been able to purchase a grandmothered or grandfathered individual market plan for the last several years, so the pool of insureds can only shrink — it cannot grow.